Best prediction under a nested error model with log transformation: Uncertainty of first-stage EB predictors

 \section{Uncertainty of first-stage EB predictors}

-As already mentioned, it is convenient to assess the reliability of a point predictor by accompanying it with a suitable uncertainty measure, typically the MSE.
-But when estimating a small area mean $\tau_d$, in virtue of the expression for the best predictor $\tilde\tau_d$ given in (\ref{BPtaud}), it is clear that the MSE of the best predictor $\tilde\tau_d$ can be directly obtained as a function of the MCPEs of pairs of best predictors $\tilde w_{di}$ and $\tilde w_{dj}$ for out-of-sample units $i,j\in \bar s_d$.
-The same occurs for the two types of EB predictors introduced in (\ref{EB1}) and (\ref{EB2}).
+The reliability of a point predictor is typically assessed by its MSE.
+When estimating a small area mean $\tau_d$, in virtue of (\ref{BPtaud}), the MSE of a predictor $\tilde\tau_d$ can be directly obtained as a function of the MCPEs of pairs of predictors $\hat w_{di}$ and $\hat w_{dj}$ for out-of-sample units $i,j\in \bar s_d$.
 For this reason, in the following we focus on giving the expressions for the MCPEs of pairs of individual predictors.